Eco friendly travel: How to reduce your carbon footprint on holiday

 What is eco friendly travel?

 Globally, transport accounts for roughly a quarter of carbon emissions.
 Flights contribute an astonishing 15% of these emissions.
 The longer the flight, the greater the emissions.
-By reducing the distance you travel for a holiday and cutting flights out of your regular transport modes you can massively reduce the impact you are having on the environment.
+By reducing the distance you travel for a holiday and cutting flights out of your regular transport modes you can massively reduce your energy use and the impact you are having on the environment.

 The term ‘low carbon holiday’ is often linked with responsible tourism.
 Not only can you reduce the distance you travel, or stop flying altogether, but you can also take part in responsible tourism when on holiday.
 This means doing things such as staying in eco-friendly accommodation, opting for walking or cycling activities instead of driving, or taking public transport instead of private taxis.
 Responsible tourism helps sustain local communities and conserves the natural and cultural heritage of the places you travel to.